ayanit1/word-count/README.md

    - else add 1 to the counter value

 part 2
-have a method that returns boolean if the value given is a prime number value given in hash in part one to be evaluated new hash e.g. { "word":[number, boolean] }
+A prime number is a number that is divisible only by itself and 1 have a method that returns boolean if the value given is a prime number value given in hash in part one to be evaluated new hash e.g. { "word":[number, boolean] }